 Mid Cornwall · PL26

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In St Stephen-in-Brannel, that work is shaped by the place itself — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional clay-village terraces and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Every St Stephen-in-Brannel project we take on begins with reading the local context — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward modern Persimmon-style estates and post-war estates.

 - Conservation Area